skylarhuang/ML_Intro_project/README.md

 This repository includes jupyter notebooks and test pictures of our project.
 We are trying to predict the names of people in a picture provided.
 To do this, we considered a well-known pre-trained Convolutional Deep Neural Networks, called VGG-FACE.
+Then we created our own datasets and fine tuned the model.

 Our Team Members are:
 * Sui Huang: sh4507@nyu.edu